 Diane, mother of two:

-"I think the first step is choose a caregiver that has an extremely low induction rate - if it isn't normal for them they won't consider it normal for you and odds of it only being discussed for a sound medical reason are much better."
+"I think the first step is choosing a caregiver that has an extremely low induction rate - if it isn't normal for them they won't consider it normal for you and odds of it only being discussed for a sound medical reason are much better."

 Amanda, mother of two:

-"I avoided induction by being very well informed and making sure I kept up the lines of communication with my doctor.
+"I avoided induction the by being very well informed and making sure I kept up the lines of communication with my doctor.
 I had had an induction for medical reasons with my first, and I told him from the outset with my second that I did not want another induction unless it was medically necessary.
 "My first induction was from low amniotic fluid in the 39th week.
 So, this time around, I drank 90 ounces of water a day instead of the 70 I drank with my first.
 My doctor said that would help make sure fluid levels stayed normal, which they did.
 I will say, though, that my son was born at a time of year that wasn't as hot as when my daughter was born.
 That probably also had something to do with it, as we live in a desert climate.
 "Mainly, though, when I went past my due date with my son, I made sure my doctor knew that I still didn't want an induction.
 He's been known to induce on the due date if the mother so desires, and I wanted to let him know that I did not so desire!
 He was very supportive, and I finally delivered at 40 weeks and 5 days."

 Practice Bulletin #107, Induction of Labor.
 Obstet Gynecol.
 2009;114:386-397.